 - Prototype and proof of concept: which one should your business use?

-- Do I really need a proof of concept or prototype?
+- Do I really need a proof of concept or a prototype?

-- In summary: prep those proof of concepts and prototypes
+- In summary: prepare those proof of concepts and prototypes

 What is a proof of concept?